 On the flip side, if clinicians don’t file MIPS reports, they can be faced with hefty fines.
 For example, an eligible physician participating in MIPS is required to report any essential data associated with your practice.
 A physician that is not compliant could receive an adjustment of -9% for Part B medicare payments.

 Keeping up with MIPS reporting can yield surprising benefits to overall practice efficiency.
 When each interaction needs to be logged, tracked, and eventually reported on in highly specific ways, practices usually adopt stringent protocols to ensure no detail slips through the cracks.
 Plus, software interoperability can allow staff members to save time inputting and exporting data.

 While MIPS reporting can be a tedious process, the right mixture of solutions can make accessing the data you need a breeze.
 Benchmark EHR can be configured alongside Benchmark PM to easily create powerful reports so your MIPS filing is quick and seamless.

-Benchmark Systems software solutions are designed to be intuitive and user-friendly.
-With support for over 40 different specialties and flexible support, Benchmark Systems makes MIPS reporting simple to understand and easily done.
+Benchmark Solutions software solutions are designed to be intuitive and user-friendly.
+With support for over 40 different specialties and flexible support, Benchmark Solutions makes MIPS reporting simple to understand and easily done.
 Get started by seeing how our EHR software works or schedule a personalized demo.